Miley Cyrus & Her Dead Petz

 Miley Cyrus & Her Dead Petz is the fifth studio album by American singer-songwriter Miley Cyrus.
-It was originally released independently on August 30, 2015, but was later released commercially on iTunes and other streaming platforms under RCA Records on April 10, 2017.
-Cyrus began planning the project in 2013 before Bangerz was released.
-Work continued into 2014 and 2015, when she befriended and began collaborating with the Flaming Lips.
+It was surprise released independently to SoundCloud on August 30, 2015, and later released commercially to digital music stores and music streaming services by RCA Records on April 10, 2017.
+Cyrus began planning this album before releasing her fourth album Bangerz (2013), and befriended the Flaming Lips while she continued working on the album in 2014.
 In addition to the psychedelic rock band, Cyrus worked with producers Mike Will Made It and Oren Yoel (with whom she had collaborated on Bangerz).
 The album features guest vocals by Big Sean (who had appeared on Bangerz), Sarah Barthel of Phantogram and Ariel Pink.

 Without previous promotion, Cyrus announced that Miley Cyrus & Her Dead Petz was available for free online streaming when she hosted the 2015 MTV Video Music Awards, released independently.
 Critics were divided in their opinions of the album; some applauded Cyrus' ambition and experimentation, and others considered its production and overall finish lacking.
-Cyrus promoted the album with music videos for "Dooo It!", "Lighter" and "BB Talk", performances of "Karen Don't Be Sad" and "Twinkle Song" when she hosted Saturday Night Live.
+Cyrus promoted the album with music videos for "Dooo It!", "Lighter" and "BB Talk", and performances of "Karen Don't Be Sad" and "Twinkle Song" when she hosted Saturday Night Live.
 Additionally, she embarked on her fifth and short concert tour, the Milky Milky Milk Tour between November and December 2015.